Part 3: Calibration & Imaging of 3C345

 ← back to top

-With our solution intervals in mind, we want to derive the refined delay and phase solutions for our data.
+Considering our solution intervals, we aim to derive the refined delay and phase solutions for our data.

-• In step 5, type in the four tasks that will do the following.
-1) Produce delay calibration solutions per spw using a solution interval that maximises the S/N per scan.
-2) Produces phase calibration solutions per spw using a solution interval that can track phases within the scan.
-And 3) plot both of these calibration tables, iterating over the antennas
+• In step 5, type in the four tasks that will accomplish the following: 1) Produce delay calibration solutions per spw using a solution interval that maximises the S/N per scan.
+2) Produce phase calibration solutions per spw using a solution interval that can track phases throughout the scan.
+3) Plot both of these calibration tables, iterating over the antennas.

-• Once you are happy execute step 5 and you should get plots similar to those shown below
+• Once you are satisfied, execute step 5, and you should obtain plots similar to those displayed below.

 For delays:

-And for phases (note a 20s solution interval was used):
+And for phases (using a 20 second solution interval):

-You should be able to see that most solutions are small as we have already derived good solutions using fringe fitting.
-However, the corrections on SH and SV are significant and should now be sufficient in calibrating this antenna.
+You should notice that most solutions are small, as we have already obtained good ones through fringe fitting.
+However, the corrections on SH and SV are significant and should now suffice for calibrating this antenna.

 4D.
 Apply phase calibration and re-image